hydephp/develop/docs/advanced-features/navigation-api.md

 ### Built-in Menus

-HydePHP comes with two built-in menus: the main navigation menu and the documentation sidebar.
+HydePHP comes with two built-in menus: the main navigation menu and the documentation sidebar, both represented as child classes of the `NavigationMenu` class.

-These are bound into the service container as singletons and can be accessed through dependency injection.
+They are bound into the service container as singletons and can be accessed through dependency injection.

 ```php
 use Hyde\Framework\Features\Navigation\MainNavigationMenu;